 Walter H. Moos, Ph.D.

 Walter H. Moos, Ph.D. joined us as a director in March 1997.
-Dr. Moos is currently Chief Executive Officer of ShangPharma Innovation, Inc., a privately held biotechnology incubator, investor, and partnering organization.
+In February 2017, Dr. Moos became Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies.
 He retired from his position as President of SRI Biosciences in 2016 after more than a decade at the independent nonprofit SRI International (Stanford Research Institute).
 From 1997 to 2004, Dr. Moos served as Chairman and Chief Executive Officer of MitoKor, Inc., which became the biopharmaceutical company MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
 Prior to that, he served as a Vice President of Chiron Corp. (now Novartis), and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Co. (now Pfizer).
 He has been an adjunct Professor at the University of California San Francisco since 1992.
 He has also served on the boards of numerous private companies and several non-profit organizations and has been an advisor to a wide range of organizations in the U.S. and around the world.
 Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California Berkeley.

 Peter S. Ringrose, Ph.D.

 Peter S. Ringrose, Ph.D. joined us as a director in February 2005.
 Dr. Ringrose's experience in the pharmaceutical industry spans more than 40 years and includes key leadership positions as Senior Vice-President for Worldwide Drug Discovery and Medicinal R & D Europe at Pfizer, Inc. and Division Director of Chemotherapy, Infectious Diseases and Molecular Sciences at the Sandoz Research Institute in Vienna, Austria.
-In 2002, Dr. Ringrose retired from Bristol-Myers Squibb, where he served as the company's Chief Scientific Officer, as well as President of the Pharmaceutical Research Institute.
+Dr. Ringrose retired from Bristol-Myers Squibb, where he served as the company's Chief Scientific Officer from January 2000 to December 2002, as well as President of the Pharmaceutical Research Institute from January 1997 to December 2002.
 He served as chair of the Biotechnology and Biological Sciences Research Council (UK) from 2003 to 2009 and was a member of the UK Government's Technology Strategy Board.
 He is Council member of the Foundation for Science and Technology in the United Kingdom and also chairs the Corporate Partnership Board at Pembroke College, Cambridge, where he is a lifetime Honorary Pitt Fellow.
-Dr. Ringrose is also a non-executive director of Theravance Inc..
-He was a director of Astex Therapeutics, Inc., and Bitoica Technology Ltd., and served on the Scientific Advisory Boards of Schering-Plough Research Institute, Cempra Pharmaceuticals, Inc. and Accenture Inc. Dr. Ringrose also served on the board of governors for the New York Academy of Sciences.
+Dr. Ringrose served on the board of directors of Theravance, Inc. from April 2010 until June 2014, when Theravance Biopharma, Inc. was spun off from Theravance, Inc., and has served on the board of directors of Theravance Biopharma, Inc. since October 2013.
+He was a director of Astex Therapeutics, Inc., and Bitoica Technology Ltd., and served on the Scientific Advisory Boards of Schering-Plough Research Institute, Cempra Pharmaceuticals, Inc. and Accenture Inc. Dr. Ringrose also served on the board of governors for the New York Academy of Sciences from 1999 to 2005.
 He has served on the boards of Cambridge Antibody Technology Ltd., ImClone Systems, Inc. and Pfizer Ltd., and on the Scientific Advisory Board at Merlin Biosciences Ltd. Dr. Ringrose received a BS, an MA and a Ph.D. from the University of Cambridge.